kapilpokhrel/Lowpoly/README.md

     python lowpoly.py --help
     ```

+## Why?

+Because, one day I saw a Desmos art which made cool image by using polygons and I wanted to generate a lowpoly image made up of polygons in a desmos graph and it was quite a challenge.
+Later, I realized that have it generate only in desmos was kinda weird and changed it to generate a image.
+But still, there's a brach named desmos with old code.

 ## ~~Why Python script instead of just using Javascript?~~

 ~~I know its tedious to clone the repo and install all dependencies.
 But here are some reasons I chose python:~~